mikrono/tModLoaderWiki_kr_ko/Open-Source-Mods.md

 * [Example Mod](https://github.com/tModLoader/tModLoader/tree/master/ExampleMod) -- Offers a wide variety of code examples covering Beginner to Expert.
 * [Fargo's Soul Mod](https://github.com/Fargowilta/FargowiltasSouls) -- A new mode that overrides vanilla boss AI
 * [Kalciphoz's RPG Mod](https://github.com/Kalciphoz/kRPG) -- This mod aims to overhaul Terraria by adding RPG elements, and includes a leveling system, an item upgrade system, an elemental damage system, procedurally generated weapons, and much more.
 For more detailed information, see the [wiki](http://krpgmod.wikidot.com/)
-* [Calamity Vanities](https://github.com/PotatoPersonThing/CalValEX) -- This mod aims to add more vanity items/pets to the Calamity mod.
-This is a great example of adding new more complex pets.
 * [Magic Storage](https://github.com/blushiemagic/MagicStorage) -- A lot of UI, inheritance, and networking.
 * [Miscellania](https://github.com/goldenapple3/Miscellania) -- Small content mod with a bit of everything.
 * [The Celestial Overtaking](https://github.com/DaRubyMiner360/MoTools) -- Adds a lot of almost everything.